 Winner of Best British Bank and the Best Business Banking Provider in 2019 and 2020, you get the measure of just how popular this bank is.

-Another popular challenger bank, opening an account is Anna is fairly simple and straightforward.
+Another popular challenger bank, opening an account with ANNA is fairly simple and straightforward.
 For larger businesses, the facilities on offer may be too simple but for sole traders and small businesses, what they do offer may be more than enough.

 Anna stands for Absolutely No-Nonsense Admin and so whilst it offers business bank accounts, it also offers an admin approach to help manage your money.